The Situational Judgment Test (SJT) is quite unique.

 Key points in the stem:

 This question concerns patient safety and taking responsibility for our mistakes.

 By reading the stem carefully, we already have an idea about what the questions will be like and what our response should be.

 In medicine, patient safety comes above all else - it is now Adam’s responsibility to attempt to assuage the potential harm caused by missing Mrs Jones’s blood test, regardless of personal commitments, like dinner parties.
 This should guide all your answers to the shown responses.

 Sometimes, questions might touch on some complicated subjects.

-For example, ‘health tourists’ are technically expected to pay for their treatment.
+For example, non-UK residents are technically expected to pay for their treatment.
 In reality, the scenario may be completely different.
 Remember, don’t answer based on what you believe to be morally right, or your existing knowledge, experience or assumptions.
 Answer based on what a doctor should do.

 In most situations, this will mean getting help from a senior or involving a team.
 If in doubt during practice, go back to the Good Medical Practice or use Medify’s feedback.

 Sometimes, the choice between ‘important’ and ‘very important’ can be agonisingly difficult to pick.

 Remember, the SJT answers are selected based on what a group of ‘Subject Matter Experts’ pick; and they may value completely different things to you.